 Your Nicotine Addiction Now Has a Formidable Foe

-After years of anti-smoking education, lawsuits against cigarette producers, no smoking in public place laws and a general movement toward healthy lifestyles, why are we still focused on cigarette smoking?
-Haven’t we “turned the corner” on education of cigarette smoking; doesn’t everyone know the health risks by now?
+After years of anti-smoking education, lawsuits against cigarette producers, no smoking in public place laws, and a general movement toward healthy lifestyles, why are we still focused on cigarette smoking?
+Haven’t we “turned the corner” on the education about cigarette smoking; doesn’t everyone know the health risks by now?

 If only that were the case.
 The reality is that, in 2016, cigarette smoking is still the single largest preventable cause of death and disease in the United States.
 The Center For Disease Control estimated more than 480,000 die each year from cigarette smoking, with 10% of those deaths from second-hand smoke.

 Smoking remains a massive drain on our economy, costing us over 300 billion dollars a year in medical expenses (over 170 billion) and lost productivity (over 150 billion).
 So yes, unfortunately, smoking remains arguably the #1 health and economic issue for our country.

 This is why both The Center • A Place of HOPE and I personally take the issue so seriously.
 We know that if we can help our clients break the habit of smoking, we unlock a future filled with the promise of better health, better finances, and better overall well-being.
 What could be more important?

 Wanting to help a client and actually being able to help them, though, are two different things.
 Most smokers, given the choice, would prefer not to smoke.
 And most smokers have tried to quit many times before.
 How do we break through, then, and provide them with a real program that can produce real long-term results?

 Quit at Your Pace